Unblocked: 20 Minutes Into The Future, Part 5

 Blockchain technology, despite the money and hype, is still in its infancy with just a few pioneers.
 Blockchain applications WILL ONLY succeed where and when it has a “Killer Application”.

-Hence the wine sector has that Killer App; in guaranteeing wine origins, quality and safety it reduces fraud and potentially saves money, is more efficient and inspires consumer trust.
+Hence the wine sector has that Killer App; in guaranteeing wine origins, quality and safety it reduces fraud and potentially saves money.
+It’s more efficient and inspires consumer trust.
 These are significant commercial advantages, whatever the size you are and whatever type of wine you make.

 There are remaining technical challenges ahead too.
 These include how to scale-up Blockchains, how to make them interoperable, and how to develop the Internet of Things.
 All these components need to be in place for widespread adoption.
 Blockchains will also adopt architectures that do not consume vast amounts of electricity in “mining” and have much faster transaction speeds.
 These tech fixes will happen.

 Readymade Blockchain Platforms will soon emerge as service platforms (BaSS – Blockchain as a service).
 I think that most wine businesses will join those, few are big enough to spend millions making their own!

 Given this, I think scaled-up Blockchain platforms with proven cost-reduction and distribution capability will be here within five years.
-Once the building blocks are all in place, business will start to migrate to Blockchain solutions.
+Once the building blocks are all in place, businesses will start to migrate to Blockchain solutions.
 Not just wine; think olive oil, food, and luxury goods.

 By then, the road ahead won’t be a gravel track; it’ll be an Autostrada.
 Gradually, Blockchained wines will become the default.